mglynnhenley/mglynnhenley/README.md

 - I'm a big fan of science fiction!
 - When I'm not coding, you might find me reading a good book, wild swimming or dancing :)

-### 🚀 Check Out My Work

-Feel free to explore my repositories and projects here on GitHub.
-I'm constantly learning and trying out new things, so there's always something interesting to discover!

----

-Thanks for stopping by, and happy coding! 😊